PhMajerus/FIGfonts/README.md

 - Braille, block mosaic patterns, large type pieces, sextants, octants, block diagonals, …
 - Emojis (1504 emojis, all Unicode 17.0 Emojis AFAIK)

-With 14722 characters, phm‑shinonome is probably the largest FIGlet font ever created, unifying Japanese, Western, and semigraphic bitmap lineages into a single Unicode‑coherent design.
+With 14722 characters, phm‑shinonome is probably the largest FIGlet font ever created, unifying Japanese, Western, and semigraphic bitmap lineages into a single Unicode‑coherent design, with far broader Unicode coverage than any prior FIGlet font.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.